joemoose/psiops/docs/playing.md

 ### Disadvantage Scenario

 You’re firing a rifle from the street at a rooftop target (disadvantage).
 Roll 3D6 + REFLEXES [3], getting 3, 3, and 1.
-Discard one 3 because two 3s were the highest rolls.
+Discard one 3 because two 3s are the highest rolls.
 Total: 3 + 1 + 3 = 7. *Fail*.

 ### Specialization Scenario

-You’re firing a rifle from the street at a rooftop target (disadvantage), and you have the *Gun Combat: Rifle* specialization (+1, since it applies).
+You’re firing a rifle from the street at a rooftop target (disadvantage) and have the *Gun Combat: Rifle* specialization (+1, since it applies).
 Roll 3D6 + REFLEXES [3], getting 1, 5, and 2.
 Discard the 5.
 Total: 1 + 2 + 3 + 1 = 7. *Partial Success*.
 Your specialization secured the hit.

 ## Momentum